Alcohol at Work: What HR Should Know

 - Frequent absences or tardiness: Employees who are struggling with alcohol abuse may frequently miss work or show up late.

-- Poor job performance: They may have decreased productivity, make mistakes and have difficulty concentrating.
+- Poor job performance: They may have decreased productivity, make mistakes or have difficulty concentrating.

 - Changes in behavior: They may exhibit mood swings, become irritable or defensive or have difficulty controlling their emotions.